spearbit/portfolio/content/bridges/BridgeSecurityChecklist.md

 # Bridge Security Checklist: Client Side

-_Contact @cbym from Speabit for more information.
+_Contact @cbym from Spearbit for more information.
 Actively looking for feedback._

 The information hereby filled by the project will serve as additional documentation to the security review.